ddrous/nodepint/README.md

 # NodePinT

-Parallel in Time exploration of Neural ODEs.
+Parallel-in-time integration of Neural ODEs with reduced basis approximation.

 ## Features
 - Neural ordinary differential equations for a wide family of problems